 Washington State Bar Association (WSBA)

 Use the Legal Directory link to search for attorneys by city or zip code that practice in the area of law you need.
-You should use the "Advanced Search" option and set the License Status field to "Active."
+Use the "Advanced Search" option and set the License Status field to "Active."

 Virtual Legal Clinic